A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 Somehow, this tiny grill feeds hundreds of hungry people a day

-After 56 minutes of waiting, I finally got the chance to sit in one of the 14 coveted bar stools.
-The red bar stools may have been extremely uncomfortable and the bar was slightly slanted, but I was just happy to be sitting.
+The red bar stools may have been extremely uncomfortable, and the bar was slightly slanted, but I was just happy to be sitting.

-Once you have a seat, you will soon forget about the wait and you will forget that there are hungry people standing right behind you waiting for you to hurry up and eat.
+Once you have a seat, you will soon forget about the wait and that hungry people are standing right behind you, waiting for you to hurry up and eat.

 After you order, look around at your surroundings.
-It’s entertaining to watch and listen to the servers and the chefs as they yell food and drink orders back and forth.
-You can smell the amazing food while it sizzles away on the grill.
-This is what makes Al’s Breakfast so great.
+Watching and listening to the servers and chefs yell food and drink orders back and forth was entertaining.
+And the smells of food on the grill were amazing.

 The kitsch interior of Al's Breakfast